ihsanefeuzun/SE-4458-Midterm/README.md

 İhsan Efe Uzun		19070006002		House-Booking App

 !!!!!
-Detailed informiton is at Readme Document.pdf
+Detailed information is at Readme Document.pdf

 Used Technologies: